We will contact you by email or regular mail a few times after you apply for citizenship to:

 - submit the documentation we requested from you

 - provide us with a reasonable explanation for not showing up after we invite you to a:

 - hearing with a citizenship officer or a citizenship judge

 If this happens, we’ll send you a message to explain why.
 You’ll have to submit a new citizenship application and pay the fees again.

 If we don’t approve your application for citizenship, we’ll send you a letter explaining why and what options you have.

 Asking questions about your application

-- you change your address,
+- change your address

 - Date Modified: